J3NNog1/tech_bridge_class_notes/README.md

-I would also like to extend my gratitude to the Sam's Club community for sponsoring this amazing opportunity.
+Gratitude extends to the Sam's Club community for sponsoring this fantastic opportunity.

 ## Now what?

-I will be continuing my journey in the tech space.
-With my new found knowledge I will continue to expand my knowledge in both cloud and java development.

-I will also be looking for a job opportunities!
+I'm continuing my journey in the tech space, leveraging my newfound knowledge in cloud and Java development.
+I'm also exploring job opportunities!

 Connect with me!